-Disability Access Service – No changes were made to the DAS system.
+Disability Access Service – No changes were made to the DAS system since the reopening.
 Changes are coming to this program however, to be announced soon.
 For the moment, families should follow the same protocols for Disneyland Disability Access Service as they have in the past.

 Fuel Rod – These convenient portable phone charging stations are still located around the resort.
 The best value is to purchase a Fuel Rod ahead of your trip, then exchange them for a full charge inside the parks.

 Strollers – Yes, Disneyland stroller rental is still open and operating.
 In addition, guests may bring their own personal strollers into the parks (using the regular guidelines).

-Baby Care Centers – Both Disneyland and California Adventure baby care centers are open, though capacity is limited inside.
+Baby Care Centers – Both Disneyland and California Adventure baby care centers are open.

 How to Get on Rise of the Resistance & WEB SLINGERS

-If you’re going to Disneyland in 2021 and want to ride either Rise of the Resistance or WEB SLINGERS, this is must-know info.
+If you’re going to Disneyland in 2021 or 2022 and want to ride these attractions during virtual queue periods, this is must-know info:

 - The first virtual queue window opens at 7 am each day.
 Guests do not have to be inside the theme park to secure this ride reservation.
 I was able to book my boarding pass while still inside my hotel room.